pyload/pyload/README.md

 If the installation fails due any of the listed errors, retry applying the given solution:

-#### PIP not found
+#### pip not found

+Retry replacing the command `pip` with `pip3`, like:

+    pip3 install pyload-ng

-You may not have the Python interpreter or the PIP package manager already installed on your system.
+If still fails you may not have already installed on your system the Python interpreter or the pip package manager.
 Or maybe something else got corrupted somehow...

 The easiest way to fix this error is to (re)install Python.